jimblandy/perf-event-open-sys/README.md

 features are added at a steady pace.
 To update the generated bindings:

 -   Run the `regenerate.sh` script, found in the same directory as this `README.md` file.
-This runs bindgen and splices its output in the `bindings` module's source code, preserving the documentation.
+This runs bindgen and splices its output into the `bindings` module's source code, preserving the documentation.

 -   Fix the comments in `src/lib.rs` explaining exactly which version of the kernel headers you generated the bindings from.